ternera/ternera.org/_projects/2013-04-10-community-management.md

 gallery_images:
 ---

-At the time of writing, I manage communities with a total of over 12 million members!
-Most of this community management is done on Reddit, where I lead teams of moderators.
+At the time of writing, I lead communities with a total of over 16 million members!
+Most of this community management is done on Reddit, where I keep subreddits running smoothly.
+This has taught me how to configure automoderator through coding and I have learned a little bit about regular expressions.
+I've also learned how to respond politely/efficiently to members who request help and resolve conflicts that arise.